 - Applicants who are currently enrolled in the Doctorate of Nursing Practice program

-- Applicants who are licensed or pre licensed in a healthcare profession.
+- Applicants who are licensed or pre licensed in a healthcare profession graduate degree program.

 This program guide is a recommended course schedule for students enrolled in the DNP program.
 Students should meet regularly with their faculty advisor to discuss specific course selections.
-Applications open in February.
+Applications open August 15th and close November 1st.
+Notification of admissions for Spring start in mid-December.

 This program guide is a recommended course schedule for Interdisciplinary healthcare professionals.
 Students should meet regularly with the RTCP coordinator to discuss specific course selections and practicums.
-Applications open in November and February.
+Applications open August 15th and close November 1st.
+Notification of admissions for Spring start in mid-December.

-To qualify for entry into Rural Telehealth Certificate Program (RTCP), you must have an undergraduate degree and active unrestricted licensure or in graduate school preparing to obtain professional healthcare licensure.
+To qualify for entry into Rural Telehealth Certificate Program (RTCP), you must have an undergraduate degree and active unrestricted licensure or in graduate school preparing to obtain professional healthcare degree.

 - Bachelors or higher level degree from a regionally accredited institution